 Depending on the size of your team, and how many projects you complete each year, the cost savings will vary.

-You can adjust the values in the following calculator to get a more accurate number for you team, but we have put together some savings below based on common team sizes and annual project deliver as an example.
+You can adjust the values in the following calculator to get a more accurate number for you team, but we have shared some savings examples below based on common team sizes and annual project delivery.

 Workings for ROI calculations